LPCIC/elpi/ELPI.md

 ### Discrimination tree index

-If only one argument is indexed at depth greater than one, then Elpi uses a [discrimination tree](https://www.cs.cmu.edu/~fp/courses/99-atp/lectures/lecture28.html).
+If one argument is indexed at depth greater than one, or more arguments are indexed at any depth, then Elpi uses a [discrimination tree](https://www.cs.cmu.edu/~fp/courses/99-atp/lectures/lecture28.html).
 Both the rule argument and the goal argument are indexed up to the given depth.
 The indexing is not perfect, false positives may